Your browser does not support iframes.

 Corruption in politics

 India’s space mission

 Iran-US Nuclear agreement

-A group discussion tests a candidate’s knowledge, leadership qualities, not to mention communication skills.
-As there is fierce competition, hardly one or two candidates manage to nail it while others get eliminated owing to lack of preparation and knowledge about group discussion, not to say blunders.
-Making it to the final stage of the admission process and not able to crack it is really shattering.
+A group discussion tests a candidate’s knowledge, leadership qualities, not to mention the communication skills.
+As there is fierce competition, hardly one or two candidates manage to qualify in the group discussion while others get eliminated owing to lack of preparation and knowledge about group discussion, not to say blunders.
+Making it to the final stage of the admission process and not able to crack is really shattering.
 To avoid such nightmare, always follow the rule of thumb.

-An ideal way to go about emerging as a winner in a group discussion is that you should always have a grasp on what you speak.
-At the same time you should be confident and audible enough during the group discussion.
-Chances are slim when you follow others’ ideas without giving your input on the group discussion topic for MBA.
+An ideal way to emerge as a winner in a group discussion is to always have a grasp on what you speak.
+At the same time you should be confident and audible during the group discussion.
+Chances will be slim when you follow others’ ideas without giving your own input on the group discussion topic for MBA.

 Enter with a supportive statement - While you may not agree with another aspirant's opinion on the group discussion topic for MBA, it is always smart to put forth your points using positive transitional phrases, for example, 'I totally agree with what he says...' or 'I would like to add.’
 After adding the phrase, you can proceed with the argument.

-Enter when the noise level decreases - An ideal time to shift all the attention towards you in the discussion is to wait for the voice level to get reduced.
+Enter when the noise level decreases - An ideal time to shift all the attention towards you in the discussion is to wait for the voice levels to go down.
 You, however, should not wait for long, barge in if a few minutes have passed without any decrease in the noise and express your views on the group discussion topic.

 Enter after a person has concluded - Wait for the right moment to interrupt.
 It is quite obvious that a candidate doesn’t give others a chance to speak before completing all the points.
 Your chances of success will increase if you enter the conversation after the candidate has said all the points.

 Some more Effective Tips to keep in mind during a GD